austinbock/Springboard_Learning_Excercises/README.md

 All of the files in this repository are related to Springboard curriculem coursework, which includes excercise solutions and related data files.

 #JSON based data wrangling excercises
-This notebook contains solutions to JSON parsing and data wrangling excercises for section 5.3_2
+This notebook contains solutions to JSON parsing and data wrangling exercises for section 5.3_2